 It is important to stop here and recognize what this form DOES NOT do.
 We’ve heard reports that some buyer agents are trying to draft language that requires sellers to adjust the purchase price of the property based on the appraised value.
 Nothing in Form ACA requires a change to the purchase price and if anyone says otherwise they’re wrong.
 (PAR takes no position on whether that sort of term should or shouldn’t be used, other than to point out that complicated clauses like that probably should be drafted by attorneys and that PAR can’t interpret anything not pre-printed in the form.)

-Option 2 of this form is going to be confusing the first few times you read it – for you, for the other agent, and for both clients.
+Option 2 of the Appraisal Contingency Addendum is going to be confusing the first few times you read it – for you, for the other agent, and for both clients.
 Before using the revised form, you should definitely read (and re-read) the Guidelines for Preparation and Use, which contain a more in-depth explanation and some examples (with math!) of different ways the form might play out.
 And of course you can always call the PAR Legal Hotline with questions, but we ask that you please don’t make that call until you’ve read the guidelines and tried to think it through yourself.